ishibashm/playwright-scraper/README.md

 ```

 ## Configuration
-Adjust the settings in `src/config.ts` to modify the target URL and selectors used for scraping.
+Adjust the settings in `src/config.ts`:
+- `targetUrl`: The base URL for the job search (without keywords or page numbers).
+- `defaultSearchKeyword`: The keyword used when no `--keyword` argument is provided.
+- `jobListingSelector`, `nextPageSelector`: CSS selectors for scraping (may need adjustment based on website structure).
+- `maxPages`: The maximum number of pages to scrape.
+- `chunkSize`: The number of jobs to process before pausing and asking the user to continue.
+- `timeout`: Timeout for page navigation in milliseconds.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.